mohitpai/journey-optimizer.en/help/using/landing-pages/get-started-lp.md

 1. Create the event registration's subscription list.

-1. Create the registration landing pages: welcome page and thank you page.
-You insert the link to the subscription list in the registration landing page.
+1. Create a registration landing page including the link to the subscription list.

+1. Create a thank you page.

 1. Run an email campaign to announce registration is now open for your event and to drive traffic to the registration landing page.

-You create the email and insert the link to the registration landing page.
-You send the email as part of a journey.
+1. You create the email and insert the link to the registration landing page.

+1. You send the email as part of a journey.

 1. Users receive the email and click the link to the landing page.